 What is PPC?

-Well, PPC is a type of digital advertising channel wherein the advertiser pays for each click on one of their ads.
+Well, PPC is a digital advertising channel wherein the advertiser pays for each click on one of their ads.

-It can be a fixed amount of money, and it can also take the form of a fixed daily budget where the value of each click fluctuates based on factors such as competition and search volume.
+It can be a fixed amount of money, and it can also take the form of a fixed daily budget where the value of each click fluctuates based on competition and search volume.

-Here, we need to state that the alternative to paying per click is paying for “impressions” which are ad views.
+Here, we need to state that the alternative to paying per click is paying for “impressions” ad views.

 In fact, impressions are measured by cost per 1000 impressions, CPM.

 You don’t have to pay unless somebody clicks.

 Well, any conversion begins when a user clicks on an ad.